chocolatey/choco-wiki/HelpersInstallChocolateyExplorerMenuItem.md

 ## Description
 Install-ChocolateyExplorerMenuItem can add an entry in the context menu of Windows Explorer.
 The menu item is given a text label and a command.
-The command can be any command accepted on the windows command line.
+The command can be any command accepted on the Windows command line.
 The menu item can be applied to either folder items or file items.

 ## Parameters